Frequently Asked Questions

 API Rate Limits and Throughput

-Nepal's carriers implement various rate limits:
+Nepal's carriers implement rate limits:

 Strategies for Large-Scale Sending: